matyas-igor/GTH-Barcelona-AlTrips/README.md

 ## :books: Description

+ALTrips generates bicycle routes in suburbs area to promote local and sustainable tourism; providing cheaper and less CO2 emission options to travel.

+Components not created at the hackathon:
+- accommodation suggestions on the bicycle route
+- extended route filters (exceedance, surface type, distance from the city, key words, localisation)
+- bicycle services, shops, renting points

 Write a short abstract of the project.
 Don't forget to include:
 * Hackathon topic you used (Sustainability, Accessibility or Community);
 * The development tools used to build the project;
 * SDKs used in the project;